| | |

 Step 1: Verify Prerequisites

 Stop.
 This is a rescue operation, not a standard architecture.
-Verify these constraints before running commands:
+Verify these constraints before running any commands:

-- GKE Standard Only: GKE Autopilot manages this automatically; this guide is for Standard clusters.
+1. GKE Standard only: GKE Autopilot manages this automatically.
+This guide is for Standard clusters.

-- Hardware Warning: While GCP’s SDN handles Class E perfectly, physical on-prem firewalls (Palo Alto, Cisco, etc.) often drop these packets.
-If your pods need to talk to on-prem databases via VPN/Interconnect, verify your hardware firewall rules first.
+3. Hardware warning: While GCP’s SDN handles Class E perfectly, physical on-prem firewalls (Palo Alto, Cisco) often drop these packets.
+If your pods need to talk to on-prem databases via VPN or Interconnect, verify your hardware firewall rules first.

-- Pod Ranges Only: This fix solves Pod IP exhaustion.
-If you have exhausted your Service (ClusterIP) range, this guide will not help you (Service ranges are immutable).
+4. Pod ranges only: This fix solves Pod IP exhaustion.
+If you have exhausted your Service (ClusterIP) range, this guide will not help — Service ranges are immutable at the gcloud layer.

 Step 2: The Expansion (No Downtime)

-We will attach a secondary CIDR range to your existing subnet.
-We’ll use a /20 (4,096 IPs) from Class E to match the original scope without massive over-provisioning.
+Attach a secondary CIDR range to your existing subnet using a /20 from Class E to match the original scope without massive over-provisioning.

 gcloud compute networks subnets update [SUBNET_NAME] \